michaelkmpoon/KH15D-model/README.md

 ## 1. [code/kh15d_finalmodel.ipynb](code/kh15d_finalmodel.ipynb)

 MCMC code (using emcee) used to model KH 15D photometry, which is described in Section 2.
 Makes results in Table 2 and Figure B1.
+Also available as a python script [kh15d_finalmodel.py](kh15d_finalmodel.py)

 ## 2. [code/makeFoldedLightcurves.ipynb](code/makeFoldedLightcurves.ipynb)